chrisboo/cueclick/README.md

 content has changed
 - The iframe is currently at a fixed width and height, which may be inconvenient for smaller desktops/laptops/tablets.
 However, the current solution is hard-coded (i.e. the presentation is retrieved via an embed link) so there is little choice to resolve this at the moment
-~~- Presentations which appear in Google Drive but are not already in Google Slides format cannot be accessed via the web-application, and will throw an error~~ ~~- If a user closes the Google Picker without re-choosing a new presentation, the script for the old presentation does not reappear.
+- ~~Presentations which appear in Google Drive but are not already in Google Slides format cannot be accessed via the web-application, and will throw an error~~
+- ~~If a user closes the Google Picker without re-choosing a new presentation, the script for the old presentation does not reappear.
 Instead, the mobile client will be stuck at the instructions page~~

 #### Sign out